TimeWarpEngineering/timewarp-state/Samples/02-ActionTracking/README.md

 }
 ```

-This tutorial demonstrates the core concepts and implementation details of Action Tracking in TimeWarp.State applications.
-By following these patterns, you can effectively manage and monitor long-running operations in your application.
+This tutorial demonstrates how to add Action Tracking to an existing TimeWarp.State application.
+The example shows how to track and monitor actions of varying durations, providing real-time feedback to users about the application's state.